 The Glock 48 MOS weighs 24.97 ounces fully loaded, which is about 5 ounces lighter than a loaded Glock 19.
 The Glock 48 MOS is 5.04 inches tall, and that height will increase depending on the optic chosen.
-Some are taller than others, but Glock includes an RSMc package in Europe that might make its way here to give you an all in one option.

 There is a lot of good in the ergonomics department of the G48, but there is a little bad too.
 Let’s start with the bad.
 The slide lock sucks.
 All Glock slide locks do, in my opinion, and the issue is their placement and design.
 They are too far rearward and get effectively pinned down by my thumbs with a thumbs forward grip.
 The Glock 48 and G48 MOS are no different, and the slide lock is virtually useless in my hands.
 We will cover all the ergonomics in this Glock 48 MOS review.

 The excellent news is Glock redesigned the rear of the pistol to incorporate a small beavertail into the gun’s grip design.
 This protects your hands from slide bite and allows you to have a high and comfortable grip on the weapon.
 This makes a huge difference in the design of the gun and makes it way more comfortable, at least to me.